tsufeki/tenkawa-php-language-server/README.md

 * Many features don't work inside traits.
 This is caused by PHPStan's design.
 * Refactors are not 100% bullet-proof.
-* Filtering of big lists (i.e. completions) is left entirely to the client, which must be able to withstand it performance-wise.
 * Performance & long indexing times.

 Command line options